midpt/jkj2/index.md

 **Using the variables via liquid tag**

-To get the values of the custom variables from the front matter, use liquid tag like so.
+To get the values of the custom variables from the front matter, use liquid tags.
+Jekyll liquid tags double curly braces

 ```
-  inside fence code tripple backticks
   {% raw %}  {{page.v1}} {% endraw %}
   {% raw %}  {{page.v2}}  {% endraw %}
 ```

-### Header test

-Quote test

-> Inside quote
-> Inside quote 2

 **The result**